marc0der/cdct/README.md

 ```

-The `workshop` branch of this repository contains an unimplemented application
+The `main` branch of this repository contains an unimplemented application
 that can be developed using the following pointers:

+The `solution` branch contains a working implementation for reference.

 ## Consumer in Kotlin